LiudasVasaris/MarketScreener/README.md

 # MarketScreener

-Stock screener and evaluator for different "common" trading strategies
+Stock screener and evaluator for different 'common' trading strategies